magento/catalog-storefront/app/code/Magento/CatalogStorefront/README.md

 'dev' => [
     'debug' => [
         'debug_logging' => 1,
         'debug_extended' => 1, // extended info will be added.
-Be aware about log size ]
+Be aware of log size.
+    ]
 ]
 ```